g-art-dev/hoca/README.md

 ### Coding an automaton

 Writing the code of an automaton needs to take care of few important things.
-We will illustrate the whole process by describing the structure of an automata class and writing a toy arty automata class.
+We will illustrate the whole process by describing the important elements of an automata class and writing a toy arty automata class.

 An automata class must inherit the `Automaton` abstract class and implement some mandatory methods: